Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 default template, such as changing the default font or page margins.

 It makes all modifications inside the initial style code you see at the top of a new blank document (i.e., the [Open Style: DocumentStyle] code).
+Also see "Before you begin..." above.
 For more extensive changes see Method 2.
-Also see "Before you begin..." above.
+See also the important side note under Method 2 about modifying the default template for specific tasks instead of creating a custom template for the purpose.
+(The former is not usually a good idea.)
 Either use a comprehensive step-by-step guide with screen images

 - or -